• Pricing

 At Mappedin, we make time every few months to participate in a company-wide hackathon, aptly referred to as Hackedin.
 Last month, we gathered in person for an entire week to collaborate and build our unique ideas.
 At first, there was no predetermined theme so the only limit was each group’s creativity.
 We asked ourselves a lot of questions.
 What should we build?
 Should we build that idea that’s a bit out of the box?
 If we could build that, should we?
 In the end, it turned out to be an amazing collection of projects that explored almost every part of our tech stack.
 Everyone was given a chance to present their project and answer questions from the wider team.

-It’s impossible to fit all the amazing projects in a minute and a half, but click here to watch a short video showing off some of the exciting things the groups put together.
+It’s impossible to fit all the amazing projects in a minute and a half, but showing off some of the exciting things the groups put together.

 Projects